fejes713/accessibility-guide/data/logical-flow.md

-### HTML should have a logical flow.
+### HTML should have a logical flow

-### Detailed explanation
-Some screen readers can not figure out the styled layout so they work with plain HTML document to figure out in which order should they read the page.
+Some screen readers can not figure out the styled layout, so they work with the plain HTML document to figure out in which order they should read the page.
 Although many screen readers support styled layouts, the safest method is to structure your HTML in a logical flow, so the content is understandable without the need for styles.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->